 Everyone makes mistakes.
-The employer wants to know how well you can handle work after you find out you made an error.
+The employer wants to know how well you can handle work after finding out you made an error.

 Tip #1: Identify a time you made an error

-Tip #2: Show how you can take correction without getting angry
+Tip #2: Show how you can take corrections without getting angry

 When I was new at work, I once made an error while typing an email to a client.
 I misspelled the name only to find out later.
 I had already sent out the email to the client.
 When I realized it, I made a call to the client and offered my apologies.
 The client was kind enough to accept my apology.
 If not, the company would have lost a big client.